 Daily Operations

-The customers will arrive in the morning at 3:30 AM to get the products ready, and also to prep the store for customers.
+The employees will arrive in the morning at 3:30 AM to get the products ready, and also to prepare the store for customers.
 There will also be a manager on shift at all times.
 John will be the main manager that oversees all of the managers.
-Employees will have varied shifts, which he managers will be in charge or organizing.
-The employees will stay unto the store closes at 9:00 PM.
+Employees will have varied shifts, which the managers will be in charge of organizing.
+The employees will stay until the store closes at 9:00 PM.
 They will then clean the store before clocking out and going home.

 Business History